kmhcreative/zappbar/README.md

 Automagically adds responsive, customizable mobile UI to (almost) any WordPress theme.

-**Version:** 0.2.4
+**Version:** 0.2.5

 **Requires WordPress Version:** 3.5 or higher, PHP 5+

-**Compatible up to:** 4.9.8
+**Compatible up to:** 5.2.3

-**Alpha Version Disclaimer**
+**Beta Version Disclaimer**

-This plugin is still being tested is incomplete!
-Do not use it in production unless you can live without the things it is missing and are willing to accept the possibility that it could screw up your website.
-Things left on To-Do list:
+This plugin is still being tested.
+Do not use it in production unless you are willing to accept the possibility that it could screw up your website while activated.
+The alterations are non-destructive, so if it causes problems for you deactivating this plugin should restore your site to the way it was.

-* auto-update from repository
-* make it more awesome!

 ## Description